astrapi69/jgeohash/README.md

 Don't forget to add new units tests on your changes.

-If you have suggestions or improvements of bugfixes please contribute back via github.

 ## Contacting the Developer

 Do not hesitate to contact the jgeohash developers with your questions, concerns, comments, bug reports, or feature requests.